call900913/JS-modify-object/README.md

 # LISEZMOI

+Originally, I began writing this only to practice Vim.
+However, after a few days, I decided to publish it to NPM.

-Part of my Vim practice.
-I added the palindrome method to the JS String object so that you can call it like so:
+Here I added the palindrome method to the JS String object so that you can call it like so:

 ```
 >"racecar".palindrome()